-Polyurethane foam, sometimes abbreviated as PU foam, is a variety of closed cell foam that is highly flexible, resilient, and is capable of biodegrading in direct and indirect sunlight.
+Polyurethane foam, sometimes abbreviated as PU foam, is a variety of closed cell foam that is highly flexible, resilient, and is capable of bio-degrading in direct and indirect sunlight.
 It can be used as an alternative to polyethylene foam, and is made by combining catalysts, polyols, and a blowing agent to help give the material a certain level of porosity.
-Polyurethane foam, in addition to many other types of foam, can be used for applications such as packaging, automotive seat foam cushion padding, furniture upholstery padding, and carpet padding.

-- Slab stock process – where the foam is produced in large continuous rolls, or buns, which can be shipped to be cut or cast into the shape of the finished product.
+- Where the foam is produced in large continuous rolls, or buns, which can be shipped to be cut or cast into the shape of the finished product.

-- Molding process – where the foam is inserted into a mold and left to cure and set into the shape of the final product.
+- Where the foam is inserted into a mold and left to cure and set into the shape of the final product.
 This process is frequently used for products such as sports equipment and car seat cushions.

 Unlike polyethylene foam, polyurethane foam cannot be reheated to be manipulated into various configurations.
 Therefore, polyurethane foam is the material of choice when using the molding process to fabricate products.
 However, polyurethane foam can be just as easily cut into different sizes and shapes as any other foam material such as polyethylene, closed cell, and open cell foam.
 Polyurethane foam can be joined together with adhesives to achieve a certain shape, and can undergo the process of foam cutting, which can be carried out using hot wire, water jets, or blades.